sitepilot-archive/flight/README.md

 ## Configuration

 The table below contains a list of all configuration options supported by Flight.
+Environment variables are automatically substituted if a `.env` file is within the project root.

 | Key                 | Default                   | Description                                                 |
 |---------------------|---------------------------|-------------------------------------------------------------|